-An atom that has lost one or more electrons has a positive charge.
-An an atom that has gained one or more electrons has a negative charge and is called an ion (figure 2).
+An atom that has lost one or more electrons then has a positive charge, and an atom that has gained one or more electrons has a negative charge and is called an ion (see figure 2).
 There are only two types of charge: positive and negative.
 Atoms with the same type of charge repel one another, while those with the opposite type of charge attract one another.
-The difference between parts that have been charged is measured in kV(kiloVolt) is called static electricity.
-That is also what is meant by static electricity.

 Static electricity is the result of an imbalance between negative and positive charges in an object.
-Static elecricity is measured in kiloVolt(kV).
-These electrical charges can build up on the surface of an object until they find a way to discharge the static energy.
-This can be done fore instance with the aid of Static Eliminators.
+These charges can build up on the surface of an object until they find a way to be released or discharged.

-The level of static charge, measured in static voltage, is higher during the winter months due to low humidity in the air.
+The level of static charge is higher during the winter months due to low humidity in the air.
 When the relative humidity is high, some materials can absorb moisture, as a result of which the surface can become semiconductive and let go of some of the charge.
 The static charge will then remain low or even disappear entirely as a result of the (semi)conductive surface.
 A number of materials are indicated in the tribo-electric series (see figure 4).
 As a result of friction, these materials will take on a positive or negative charge depending on where you can find them in the tribo-electric scale.
 The magnitude and polarity of the static electricity or static charge depend on the position in the series.
-More about the effects on static electricity and the question: What is static electricity? can be learned during this short podcast with our technical sales manager Bennie Bel.
-You can listen here or you can find the podcast on the most common podcast suppliers like on Spotify.
+More about the effects on static electricity and the question:

 Would you like to know more about static electricity and the solutions we can offer you?
 Chat with us or send us an email or please fill in this contact form or call us on +31 (0) 573 288333